xiaokeshen/xiaokeshen.github.io/blog/index.md

 ## Coding
 My 'Serious' coding got started since I became a student as a Computer Science Major at the CUNY.
-Thanks for [Siyu Liao](https://liaocs2008.github.io/)'s help during my earlier programming life.
-Thanks for professor [Liang Huang](http://web.engr.oregonstate.edu/~huanlian/) to guide me to the Python world.
+Thanks for [Dr. Siyu Liao](https://liaocs2008.github.io/)'s help during my earlier programming life.
+Thanks for [Professor Liang Huang](http://web.engr.oregonstate.edu/~huanlian/) to guide me to the Python world.
 I am actively participate in the Leetcode weekly contest and you can find my profile [here](https://leetcode.com/liketheflower/).

 ## Algorithm